saurabhkurve/saurabhkurve/README.md

 <br>

-- Currently working as a fullstack developer.
+- Currently working as a fullstack developer intern.
 - A data analyst.
 - DevOps and Blockchain enthusiast.
 - I am open to work.